Take advantage of low fees and competitive exchange rates when sending money to Oman.

 The establishment of diplomatic ties between Australia and Oman took place in 1981.
 The Australian Embassy in the Kingdom of Saudi Arabia finds accreditation to Oman.
 However, in 2011, Australia appointed an Honorary Consul in Muscat.
 While the Ambassador of Oman in Japan overseas ties with Australia, Oman opened a Consulate-General in Melbourne in 2005.

 Bilateral relations between the two nations are cooperative and friendly.
 Both are co-founders of the Indian Ocean Rim Association (IORA), working closely in areas such as maritime safety and security as well as fisheries.
 Two-way trade between Australia and Oman stood at $447 million during 2013 and 2014.
-TorFX guarantee to match any competitor's exchange rate for a transaction.
+TorFX guarantees to match any competitor's exchange rate.
 Conditions apply.